rollyourown-xyz/ryo-nextcloud/CONTRIBUTING.md

 ### Contributing bug reports, feature requests and ideas

-Report a bug or suggest an improvement for this project via the [Issues](https://github.com/rollyourown-xyz/ryo-nextcloud-standalone/issues).
+Report a bug or suggest an improvement for this project via the [Issues](https://rollyourown.xyz/collaborate/bug_reports_feature_requests_ideas/#raising-an-issue).
 Before submitting an issue, please search the existing issues in case the topic has already been addressed.

-In case of general feedback and ideas for rollyourown.xyz that are not specific to this or a different project or module, please use the Issues in the [general feedback repository](https://github.com/rollyourown-xyz/general-feedback/issues).
+In case of general feedback and ideas for rollyourown.xyz that are not specific to this or a different project or module, please use the Issues in the general feedback repository [on Codeberg](https://codeberg.org/rollyourown-xyz/general-feedback/issues) or [on GitHub](https://github.com/rollyourown-xyz/general-feedback/issues).

 Feedback to a different project or module should be submitted in the applicable repository.